 Frequently Asked Questions (FAQ)

 Carson Patents® frequently asked questions (FAQ) about patents, patenting, and how to seek patent protection for your invention.
 These are our top 15 most often asked (best) FAQ’s.
-Scroll through our patenting FAQ’s.
+Scroll through our frequently asked questions about patents – patent questions.
 Hire us to help you protect your idea or invention with a patent.

 What is the difference between a utility patent and a design patent?